-I have coupled a night at the American Legion Post with an earlier visit to Marjorie Eliot’s Parlour Jazz recital.
+I have coupled a Sunday night at the American Legion Post with a Sunday afternoon visit to Marjorie Eliot’s Parlour Jazz recital.
 I walk from her place to this one — it’s about a mile and a half, mostly downhill and mostly beneath old shade trees lining the embankment that edges Edgecombe Avenue.

 Dinner is available.
-All dishes are around $10, served on plastic plates with plastic ‘cutlery’.
+All dishes are about $10, served on plastic plates with plastic ‘cutlery’.
 Vegetables include potato salad, collard greens, and rice; entrées are fried chicken, pork or whiting (fish).

 I try to arrive around 6, so that I can sit at the bar, maybe have a piece of chicken.

 You must sign in (because it is an American Legion Post) but admission is free.
-Donations accepted.
+Donations accepted and a coffee can is passed around to accept them.

 The nearest train station is 135 Street on the A or C Train (Blue).